PostHog/ph/README.md

 ## Project status: Experimental

 `ph` is experimental and in active development.
 It's not recommended for use.
 You can track progress on the [project](PROJECT.md) page.
-The plan is to make it available once most of the basic commands are finished and tested.
+The plan is to make it available once most of the basic commands are finished and tested and the proof of concept verified.
+There is still a question as to whether this project is worth the effort.